 A Despised Place

 To fully appreciate the significance of this divine appointment, we need to consider the context.
 Prior to this encounter, Jesus had a conversation with a Jewish man named Nicodemus about being born again.
 Although Nicodemus was a religious ruler, he was perplexed by Jesus’ radical statement: “Unless one is born again, he cannot see the Kingdom of God.”
 Jesus then went on to tell him that “God so loved all the people of the world, that He gave His Only Son that whoever believed on Him would not perish but have everlasting life” (John 3:1-17).
-The religious ruler had not an inkling that he was talking to his Messiah, and Jesus didn’t tell him.
+Although, the religious ruler should have picked up on Jesus’ veiled reference to Ezekiel chapters 36 and 37, a Messianic text, he had not an inkling that he was talking to his Messiah, and Jesus didn’t disclose Himself to Nicodemus as such.
 No, that honor was reserved for the Samaritan woman.

 The text says that Jesus had to go through Samaria.
 Why the emphasis?
 The Jews and the Samaritans had a long history of animosity.
 The Samaritans were a population of Jews that had intermarried with Gentiles.
 It was considered taboo, even scandalous, for a Jewish man to speak to a Samaritan woman because they were considered “unclean.”
 Even though the shortest route from Judea to Galilee was through Samaria, a devout Jew would normally walk seventy miles out of the way to avoid its inhabitants.